-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment HOUSING AFFORDABILITY Strategy HE- 2.3.3 Below Market-Rate (BMR) Affordable Housing Fund (AHF) The City's BMR AHF will continue to support affordable housing projects, strategies and services, including but not limited to: • BMR Program Administration • Substantial rehabilitation • Land acquisition • Acquisition of buildings for permanent affordability, with or without rehabilitation • New construction • Preserving "at-risk" BMR units • Rental operating subsidies • Down payment assistance • Land write-downs • Direct gap financing • Fair housing The City will target a portion of the BMR AHF to benefit extremely lowincome households and persons with special needs (such as the elderly, victims of domestic violence, and the disabled, including persons with developmental disabilities), to the extent that these target populations are found to be consistent with the needs identified in the nexus study the City prepares to identify the connection, or "nexus" between new developments and the need for affordable housing.
-To ensure the mitigation fees continue to be adequate to mitigate the impacts of new development on affordable housing needs, the City will update its Nexus Study for the Housing Mitigation Community Development - Housing BMR AHF IM Nexus study updated in 2015 and 2020.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment Below Market-Rate (BMR) Affordable Housing Fund (AHF) The City's BMR AHF will continue to support affordable housing projects, strategies and services, including but not limited to: • BMR Program Administration • Substantial rehabilitation • Land acquisition • Acquisition of buildings for permanent affordability, with or without rehabilitation• New construction • Preserving "at-risk" BMR units • Rental operating subsidies • Down payment assistance • Land write-downs • Direct gap financing • Fair housing The City will target a portion of the BMR AHF to benefit extremely lowincome households and persons with special needs (such as the elderly, victims of domestic violence, and the disabled, including persons with developmental disabilities), to the extent that these target populations are found to be consistent with the needs identified in the nexus study the City prepares to identify the connection, or "nexus" between new developments and the need for affordable housing.
+To ensure the mitigation fees continue to be adequate to mitigate the impacts of new development on affordable housing needs, the City will update its Nexus Study for the Housing Mitigation Plan by the end of 2015.
+Community Development - Housing BMR AHF IM Nexus study updated in 2015 and 2020.
 Details about the use of the BMR AHF are reviewed and approved by the Housing Commission and the City Council.
-In 2020, the BMR AHF provided funding to the following: •BMR Program Administration- 6 new rental households and 1 new ownership household were assisted. •Fair Housing & Tenant-Landlord Counseling & Dispute Resolution Services- \$50,000 to Project Sentinel HOUSING AFFORDABILITY Strategy HE- 2.3.4 Housing Resources Cupertino residents and developers interested in providing affordable housing in the City have access to a variety of resources administered by other agencies.
+In 2022, the BMR program served 21 new renters and 4 new homeowners.
+The City provided \$50,000 in BMR AHF to Project Sentinel for tenant landlord counseling and dispute and worked on 125 Cupertino cases.
+Housing Resources Cupertino residents and developers interested in providing affordable housing in the City have access to a variety of resources administered by other agencies.
 The City will continue to provide information on housing resources and services offered by the County and other outside agencies.
-These include, but are not limited to: • Mortgage Credit Certificate (MCC) - Santa Clara County Housing and Community Development Department. • First-Time Homebuyer Assistance and Developer Loans for Multi-Family Development - Housing Trust Silicon Valley (HTSV). • Housing Choice Vouchers (Section 8) - Housing Authority of Santa Clara County (HASCC). • Affordable housing development Community Development - Housing None Required No action is required at this time.
-Information and technical assistance continues to be provided by City Staff and Hello Housing (the City's BMR program administrator.
+These include, but are not limited to: • Mortgage Credit Certificate (MCC) - Santa Clara County Housing and Community Development Department. • First-Time Homebuyer Assistance and Developer Loans for Multi-Family Development - Housing Trust Silicon Valley (HTSV). • Housing Choice Vouchers (Section 8) - Housing Authority of Santa Clara County (HASCC). • Affordable housing development Community Development - Housing None Required Con.
+No action is required at this time.
+Information and technical assistance continues to be provided by City Staff and Rise Housing Solution, BMR program administrator.